 We had one triplet rejected by his mother; he is being raised as a bottle-lamb.
 But aside from those, all our lambs are healthy and being raised by their mothers, and all the ewes are healthy.
 We have 73 lambs from 41 ewes at this point, and 3 ewes left to lamb.

 This year was the beginning of our Romney Moorit-breeding program.
 Moorits are brown sheep, whose color comes from a recessive mutation that causes oxidation of the melanin pigment from black to brown.
 It is quite rare in Romney sheep.
 Last year we acquired two Moorit Romney rams from Maggie and Carol at Tawanda Farms, who started a Moorit-breeding program a few years ago.
 Their founding sire was named Balthazar (a Moor bearing gifts), and we got two Moorit rams from them, named Panama and Cordoba, and a couple of Moorit-carrier ewes.
 We bred Panama and Cordoba to some of our recessive-colored Romney ewes to produce Moorit-carriers, and bred them to the Moorit-carrier ewes we got from Maggie and Carol to try for some Moorits.
-Out of those crosses we got two Moorit ram-lambs, the fellow on the left below, a son of Cordoba who we named Alhambra, and on the right this flashy son of Panama, born last night, who still needs a name.
+Out of those crosses we got two Moorit ram-lambs, the fellow on the left below, a son of Cordoba who we named Alhambra, and on the right this flashy son of Panama, born last night, who we named Morgan, for Morgan Freeman, who played the Moor in Robin Hood, Prince of Thieves.
 They are a beautiful mahogany color, so much fun to see, and we are looking forward to beautiful fleeces and natural colored yarns from them and their future offspring!

 Most of our ewes have lambed alone this season and we are relieved to have had so many fewer births requiring intervention than in the old dairy days with the East Friesians.
 And most of our ewes have had twins or singles, with only 3 sets of triplets, another welcome change from the dairy days.
 Still, despite the easier lambing, we are always on alert for those times when a ewe does need help and can’t do it alone.
 The past 4 days tell the story of both extremes.